 Voila!
 All surfaces are coated.

-This isn't a video, but can't you just hear that sizzle when I drop in the cornmeal-coated tomatoes!
-You don't have to have a lot of oil to have the texture of deep fried green tomatoes.
+This isn't a video, but can't you just hear that sizzle when I drop in the cornmeal-coated green tomatoes!

 Pro Tip: You will know it is ready when you sprinkle a few grains of cornmeal in it and it immediately sizzles.